The Foundation for a Meaningful Life

 Frequently Asked Questions

 Fay School’s health and safety protocols are updated periodically in accordance with guidance from the Centers for Disease Control (CDC), the Massachusetts Department of Public Health (DPH), and the Massachusetts Department of Elementary and Secondary Education (DESE).
-You can see our full health and safety protocols document here.
+You can read our full health and safety protocols here.

 Health & Safety

-• What will the health and safety protocols be in the fall?
+• What are your health and safety protocols?

 • Are COVID vaccines required?